taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Type** : Optional

 **Description** :
-Number of retries to connects to lsPHP daemon.
+Number of retries for connections to the lsPHP daemon.

 ---